 - In rare cases some enemies and items disappear as you approach them

 - A variety of enemies with different attack patterns

 This game is in a very early stage.
 I've been working on it since 2016 but I've mostly been tackling technical things, and creating a framework for all the content I have planned.
 In its current state the game is fairly shallow, more a proof of concept than anything, but I now have a solid base to build more mechanics on.
 I'm working on the game by myself alongside a full-time (non-gamedev) job.

 The exact end result I want to achieve is still very much in planning — the things I'm most decided on in the game are the kinds of emotions I want to evoke in players.
 Wonder, excitement, the sense of exploring an unknown world, gaining more confidence as you journey through a varied landscape.
 The rest will unfold as I go.

-I intend to keep the game free as long as it's in alpha — foreseeably, a year or two at the very least.
+I intend to keep the game free as long as it's in alpha.
 Donations welcome!